Yogeshkumarb57/Spring-Boot-Rest-Demo/README.md

-# Spring-Boot-Rest-Demo with spring data jpa using h2 database and api documented using swagger api.
+# Spring boot rest with data jpa using h2 database, api documented using swagger api.